iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Functional Spaces/Examples for Metric Space.md

 > Let $X$ be the set of polynomial on a closed interval $[a, b]$, then the metric $\Vert \cdot\Vert_\infty$ is incomplete.

 Any polynomial that converges uniformly to some real function $f$ on $[a, b]$ that is not a polynomial is an example of a Cauchy sequence that punch a hole in this set after the limit by converging to a function that is not polynomial.
 Uniform convergence is need for this metric: $\Vert \cdot\Vert_\infty$ so that the metric of the sequence is Cauchy But as we know that not all uniform limit of Polynomials can provide us with a polynomials.
 Therefore this is incomplete.
-- Polynomial Uniformly converges to a non-polynomial. ([[../Weierstrass Approximation Theorem]]) But the limit is a continuous function nonetheless.
+- Polynomial Uniformly converges to a non-polynomial. ([[Bernstein Polynomials]]) But the limit is a continuous function nonetheless.
 - Uniform convergence -> Cauchy sequences in the $\Vert \cdot\Vert_\infty$ metric.
 - But the limit is not a polynomial.